Adapting your workout to suit your muscle fibre type

 Jamie Hale explains how your muscle fibre type determines your ideal strength training workout

 There is no single workout that can be labelled as the best workout.
 There are a couple of reasons for this, the first being the law of individuality which states each individual is different on a physical as well as mental level and the second being the law of adaptability which states once the body adapts to a specific stimulus it no longer derives the same benefits as it did before adaptation occurred.
 These two factors make it impossible for there to be one magic workout.

-Each individual will react to a workout in a different manner.
-Obviously, a 6-foot 200-pound person has different physical attributes than a 5-foot 200-pound person.
+Each individual will react to a workout differently.
+A 6 foot 200-pound person has different physical attributes than a 5-foot 200-pound person.
 More than likely these two individuals have a different muscle fibre make up as well as a difference in limb and muscle length.
 Muscle fibre makeup is one of the most important factors to consider when deciding which workout will produce better results.
 Each muscle contains three different types of muscle fibres.
-These include slow, intermediate and fast twitch.
-Slow twitch fibres, also known as red fibres due to their abundant supply of blood, are active during endurance activities such as running.
-They are highly oxidative and are not likely to hypertrophy very much.
-Fast twitch fibres have little blood supply causing them to be white in appearance.
+These include slow, intermediate and fast-twitch. slow-twitch fibres, also known as red fibres due to their abundant supply of blood, are active during endurance activities such as running.
+They are highly oxidative and are not likely to hypertrophy very much. fast-twitch fibres have little blood supply causing them to be white in appearance.
 They are power oriented and fatigue easily.
-These fibres tend to hypertrophy more than the slow twitch.
+These fibres tend to hypertrophy more than the slow-twitch.
 Intermediate fibres have properties of both of the previously mentioned fibres.

 About 60% of people have intermediate muscle fibres.
-The remaining 40% is equally divided among the people between slow and fast twitch.
-In order to ensure maximum growth, low, medium and high repetitions must be performed.
+The remaining 40% is equally divided among the people between slow and fast-twitch. to ensure maximum growth, low, medium and high repetitions must be performed.
 Each muscle in the body has all three muscle properties, but the ratio of muscle fibre types can vary with each muscle.